kaseymallette/blackjack/README.md

 dealer_card | Whether the dealer card is high or low | 2-6: low, otherwise: high dealer_bj | Whether or not the dealer had blackjack |
 is_split | Whether or not the hand was split |
-orig_hand | If the hand was split, the original hand that was dealt | If not split, 0 shuffle | The shuffle method used | python, riffle_perfect, riffle_clumpy
+orig_hand | If the hand was split, original hand that was dealt | Else, 0 shuffle | The shuffle method used | python, riffle_perfect, riffle_clumpy